Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 “What do you keep the unused toys in?”

 If the toys came in a box that stores easily, keep them in their original box as much as possible.
-For instance, if your kids have a box of Lego with an easy snap-on lid, then you have no need to get an extra box when you can store the blocks exactly as-is.
+For instance, if your kids have a box of Legos with an easy snap-on lid, then you don’t need to get an extra box when you can store the blocks exactly as-is.

 “How often do you switch toys out?”

 This is completely up to you.
-I personally don’t have a schedule I follow, and instead rely on when my kids say they’re bored or when they’ve been playing with the same toys for a while.
+I don’t have a schedule I follow and instead rely on when my kids say they’re bored or when they’ve been playing with the same toys for a while.

 That said, I know many parents find a schedule helpful, even if it’s just so they don’t forget.
-Typically, parents will rotate toys every 2-3 weeks, and some might rotate a small collection every day.
+Typically, parents rotate toys every 2-3 weeks, and some might swap a small toy collection every day.

 “How many toys do you keep out at a time?”

-I’ll also reserve one shelf “slot” to one type of toy.
-So, if a shelf has six slots, then that’s how many boxes I’ll fill it with.
+I also reserve one shelf “slot” for one type of toy.
+So, if a shelf has six slots, then that’s how many boxes I can fill it with.

 Learn why too many toys can be bad for kids.